A Monetary History of the United States: Criticism

+Some economists have challenged this view, arguing that the observed breakdown in the money-GDP relationship may reflect measurement problems rather than a fundamental structural change.
+Traditional monetary aggregates treat all monetary assets as perfect substitutes regardless of their liquidity characteristics, potentially failing to capture true monetary services during periods of financial innovation and crisis.
+Studies using alternative measurement approaches, such as Divisia monetary aggregates that weight assets according to their liquidity services, have found more stable relationships between money demand and economic variables.
+This research suggests that instabilities in money demand may reflect how monetary aggregates are constructed rather than changes in economic behavior.

-Economic historian Barry Eichengreen, in The Golden Fetters, has argued that because of the then internationally prevailing gold exchange standard, the Federal Reserve's hands were tied.
+In The Golden Fetters, economic historian Barry Eichengreen argued that because of the then internationally prevailing gold exchange standard, the Federal Reserve's hands were tied.
 According to Eichengreen, in order to maintain the credibility of the gold standard, the Federal Reserve could not undertake actions (such as drastically increasing the money supply) in the manner advocated by Friedman and Schwartz.

-James Tobin, while appreciating the rigor with which Friedman and Schwartz demonstrated the importance of the monetary supply, questions their measures of the velocity of money and how informative this measure of the frequency of monetary transactions really is to understanding the macroeconomic fluctuations of the early-to-mid 20th century.
+James Tobin, while appreciating the rigor with which Friedman and Schwartz demonstrated the importance of the monetary supply, questioned their measures of the velocity of money and how informative this measure of the frequency of monetary transactions really is in order to understand the macroeconomic fluctuations of the early-to-mid 20th century.

-Austrian Anarcho-Capitalist economist Murray Rothbard has argued that the money supply actually increased during the time period where Friedman claimed the Federal Reserve contracted the money supply.
-He uses this argument to say that the Great Depression was a manifestation of the Austrian Business Cycle Theory.
-Although Rothbard and Friedman both hold the belief that the Great Depression was a result of the Federal Reserve, the two do not agree on the fundamental question of whether or not a central bank should exist.
+Murray Rothbard, an Austrian School and anarcho-capitalist economist, argued that the money supply actually increased during the time period where Friedman claimed the Federal Reserve contracted the money supply.
+He used this argument to say that the Great Depression was a manifestation of the Austrian business cycle theory.
+Both Rothbard and Friedman held the belief that the Great Depression was a result of the Federal Reserve.